kubernetes/website/docs/concepts/workloads/controllers/replicationcontroller.md

 You can specify how many pods should run concurrently by setting `.spec.replicas` to the number of pods you would like to have running concurrently.
-The number running at any time may be higher or lower, such as if the replicas was just increased or decreased, or if a pod is gracefully shutdown, and a replacement starts early.
+The number running at any time may be higher or lower, such as if the replicas were just increased or decreased, or if a pod is gracefully shutdown, and a replacement starts early.

 If you do not specify `.spec.replicas`, then it defaults to 1.